ProductAlchemist/porter-case-studies/lending-platform.md

 ### Product Vision

-My vision was to build a **behavioral lending platform** that used platform access as both an incentive and enforcement mechanism.
-Instead of traditional credit scoring alone, I wanted to create a system where:
+The vision was to build a **behavioral lending platform** that used platform access as both an incentive and enforcement mechanism.
+Instead of traditional credit scoring alone, The goal was to create a system where:

 1. **Access drives discipline:** Platform access tied to repayment behavior
 2. **Friction breeds trust:** Simple, transparent processes build confidence